drbobrinkman/CSE270B/SCHEDULE.md

 > Play: Taz
 > ---
 > Be prepared to critique the control scheme of the game, and
 > present suggestions for improvement.
+This is my favorite game,
+> so be prepared to explain why it is awesome.
+>
+> Keep a leaderboard on the whiteboard.

 > Reading/writing:
 > ---